Phase behavior of hard circular arcs: results

 with $q \ge 2$ have shown that the resulting phase diagrams can significantly depend on $q$ \cite{planarot2011}.
 It is presumable that the same conclusion hold when other, more general, expressions for the potential energy of the form

 were considered \cite{zukovic}.
-In search for a correspondence between a two--dimensional on--lattice thermal model and a two--dimensional off--lattice non--thermal model, one may consider the excluded area as the quantity in the latter type of models that plays a role analogous to the potential energy in the former type of models.
+The excluded area could be considered as the quantity in a two--dimensional off--lattice non--thermal model that plays a role analogous to the potential energy in a two--dimensional on--lattice thermal model.
 In fact, there has been an investigation of a system of spins on a square lattice interacting with a potential energy of the same form as the excluded area between two discorectangles \cite{pv}.
 If one adapted this exercise to the present case, one would have to calculate the excluded area between two hard infinitesimally--thin minor circular arcs.
-If one considered the first four terms of the Fourier series expansion of this excluded area, one would recognise that the effect of progressively curving hard segments into hard infinitesimally--thin minor circular arcs would be to generally make the effective interactions more isotropic; particularly, the contribution of the fourth-order term would slightly decrease at the expense of the contributions of the first-order and third-order terms; the former term is concordant while the latter two terms are discordant in sign with the ever dominant second-order term (Table \ref{tabella}).
+The first four terms of the Fourier series expansion of this excluded area (Table \ref{tabella}) would indicate that the effect of progressively curving hard segments into hard infinitesimally--thin minor circular arcs would be to generally make the effective interactions more isotropic.